TryingOutSomething/DXC-Technology-Assignment/README.md

 The application can toggle between English and Mandarin languages.
 You can toggle between English and Mandarin languages using the language selector.

+For a more detailed explanation of the file structure, [click here](Project-Structure.md).